 The Neshannock Township School District provides all services, such as, nursing, guidance, psychology, social work, gifted education, special education, related services (occupational therapy, physical therapy, assistive technology, etc.), and ADA and Chapter 504 Student Service Plans that are legally required to enable students to benefit from instructional programs.
-The Office of the Director of Special Education identifies and provides services for special education, psychology, gifted education, ADA students, homeless, ESL students, the National School Lunch Program and ensures compliance for home education students.
+The Office of the Director of Special Education identifies and provides services for special education, psychology, gifted education and ADA students.

 Special Education Staff